THE 2026 THEME

 The theme of The Davidson Prize 2026 is: Changing the Game: Building Play into Housing.

-This theme is calling for new ideas unpacking the challenges facing play today, and seeking new solutions for people of all ages inside and outside our homes.
+This theme called for new ideas unpacking the challenges facing play today, seeking new solutions for people of all ages inside and outside our homes.

 Creative Partner: Hayes Davidson

-Team requirements are the same as previous years – a multidisciplinary
+Team requirements were the same as previous years – a multidisciplinary

 team that includes at least one registered architect.
-Teams will have until
+Teams had until

 Monday 02 March 2026 to submit their design ideas.